Hanwen808/O-three/README.md

 ### Introduction

-Finding chaotic flows with high out-of-order packets is critical for diagnosing network performance issues.
-However, prior solutions fail to capture fine-grained per-flow out-of-order patterns, resulting in the loss of critical sequence information and reduced accuracy in chaotic flow detection.
-Moreover, their reliance on strong assumptions about packet arrival order further limits their flexibility.
-In this paper, we propose O3-sketch to achieve fast, flexible, and memory-efficient chaotic flow detection.
-By jointly considering the difference between the arriving and recorded sequence numbers and the recorded out-of-order count, we design a novel probabilistic replacement strategy.
-This strategy ensures that chaotic flows, with either persistently high or temporarily low out-of-order counts, can be correctly tracked, while non-chaotic flows are efficiently evicted.
-We theoretically prove that O3-sketch has one-sided error and derive a tight probabilistic error bound.
-We implement O3-sketch on an Intel Tofino programmable switch to demonstrate its hardware friendliness.
-Extensive experiments on real-world traffic traces show that O3-sketch improves chaotic flow detection accuracy by up to 45.74\% and achieves up to 291.25\(\times\) higher throughput than the state-of-the-art.
+Finding chaotic flows with high out-of-order packets is critical for diagnosing performance issues in modern networks.
+Existing methods either fail to capture packet arrival order or can only handle short-term packet reordering, limiting their accuracy and generality in chaotic flow detection.
+To address these challenges, we propose O3-sketch, a novel algorithm that exploits the intrinsic out-of-order behavior of network flows.
+Our key insight is that chaotic flows exhibit stable and persistent reordering over time, while most flows either carry a few out-of-order packets or experience transient disorder.
+O3-sketch incorporates two novel metrics: out-of-order count and in-order gap count into its update strategy.
+This allows it to efficiently evict normal and transient disordering flows while retaining true chaotic flows with high accuracy, even under extreme memory constraints (e.g., 32KB).
+We provide rigorous theoretical guarantees for the O3-sketch and implement it on both CPU and P4 platforms.
+Extensive experiments on real-world traffic traces show that O3-sketch improves F1 score by up to 2.487$\times$, reduces measurement error by at least 90\%, and improves processing speed by up to 26.167$\times$ compared to the state-of-the-art.

 ### About this repo